Delta method: Univariate delta method

 for any function g satisfying the property that its first derivative, evaluated at $\theta$, $g'(\theta)$ exists and is non-zero valued.

-The intuition of the delta method is that any such g function, in a "small enough" range of the function, can be approximated via a first order Taylor series (which is basically a linear function).
+The intuition of the delta method is that any such g function, in a "small enough" range of the function, can be approximated via a first order Taylor polynomial, i.e., a linear function.
 If the random variable is roughly normal then a linear transformation of it is also normal.
-Small range can be achieved when approximating the function around the mean, when the variance is "small enough".
+A small range can be ensured when approximating the function around the concentrating point of the sequence of random variables, so long as the variance is "small enough".
 When g is applied to a random variable such as the mean, the delta method would tend to work better as the sample size increases, since it would help reduce the variance, and thus the Taylor approximation would be applied to a smaller range of the function g at the point of interest.

 Proof in the univariate case

-Demonstration of this result is fairly straightforward under the assumption that $g(x)$ is differentiable near the neighborhood of $\theta$ and $g'(x)$ is continuous at $\theta$ with $g'(\theta)\neq 0$.
+Demonstration of this result is straightforward under the assumption that $g(x)$ is differentiable near the neighborhood of $\theta$ and $g'(x)$ is continuous at $\theta$ with $g'(\theta)\neq 0$.
 To begin, we use the mean value theorem (i.e.: the first order approximation of a Taylor series using Taylor's theorem):